COSC-499-W2025/capstone-project-team-11/docs/logs/TeamLog.md

     - Confirmed that file-type filters (e.g., .py, .txt) apply correctly inside ZIP archives.
     - Ensured recursive scanning correctly traverses nested ZIPs, displaying inner files with full          hierarchical paths.
     - Verified that in environments without a Git repository (such as a temporary directory), the          "Collaboration: unknown" instead of failing or returning incorrect data.scanner correctly              reports.

+5. test_db.py
+   - Verified that the SQLite database initializes correctly with scans and files tables.
+   - Tested insertion of dummy scan and file records to confirm table structure and constraints.
+   - Ensured that table data can be retrieved and printed cleanly for debugging and validation.

 Reflection:
 - Our team made significant progress this week by integrating multiple independent features (consent validation, language detection, file format filtering, ZIP handling, and collaborator detection) into a cohesive and robust scanning workflow.
 - The modular design of new components like consent.py, file_utils.py, and detect_langs.py improved overall code organization and testability.
 - Handling complex nested ZIPs was a major technical challenge, but successful implementation and testing confirmed that the scanner can now reliably handle recursive archives.
 - Adding file format validation increased the system’s safety by preventing unsupported or unsafe files from being processed during scans.
+- The addition of the database schema introduced our first persistent data layer, helping us understand how to manage and query scan history efficiently.
 - The collaborator detection feature enhanced traceability and transparency by linking scanned files to their respective Git contributors.
 - The team demonstrated strong collaboration during pull request reviews, resolving merge conflicts efficiently and maintaining consistent code quality standards.
 - Comprehensive testing ensured that all new modules worked seamlessly across platforms, reinforcing the reliability of the codebase.